-470. Internships in Political Science.
+637. Internship in Public History.
 Credit 3 hours.
-Prerequisite: A minimum grade point average of 2.7 cumulative and 3.0 in political science.
-An opportunity for students to learn about government and politics from the viewpoint of a participant.
-Interns must work a minimum of 20 hours per week during a regular semester, a minimum of 40 hours per week during a summer semester, at times mutually agreeable to the individual and the agency.
+An opportunity for students to gain valuable hands-on experience in a public history setting.
+Intern must work a minimum of twenty hours per week during a regular semester, a minimum of forty hours per week during a summer term, at times mutually agreeable to the individual and the agency.
 Any reading and paper requirements must be satisfied.
 All grade requirements and criteria will be established ahead of time by the faculty internship coordinator.
-Course may be taken twice for a maximum of 6 credit hours.
-Each instance may be substituted for 3 required credit hours in a particular subfield of political science at the 400 level, though there can be no such substitution for Poli.
-490. Offered every semester upon sufficient demand.
+Offered every semester upon sufficient demand.